American Car Brands

 Hummer Logo

 The basis for the creation of Hummer was a military vehicle, the HMMWV.
 Developers made it civilian so that it could be driven by servicemen of the U.S. Army and all fans of reliable, highly passable off-road vehicles.
 General Motors took up the production of Hummer models but, after a decline in sales, decided to get rid of this brand.
-It did not find buyers, and 2010 GM completely liquidated the famous division.
+It did not find buyers, and in 2010, GM completely liquidated the famous division.
 In the memory of Hummer, it remained only a brand sign, which looked as monolithic as the cars themselves.
 The inscription is painted in black and consists of bold letters with contrasting stroke thicknesses.

 Oldsmobile